-As at 29 December 2023 (last business day in 2023), NLB had an equity market capitalisation of EUR 1,700,000,000.
+As at 30 December 2024 (last business day in 2024), NLB had an equity market capitalisation of EUR 2,550,000,000.

-Loan and advances to customers represents loans and advances to customers, measured at amortised cost and non-trading loans and advances to companies, mandatorily at fair value through profit or loss.
+&lt;sup>33 Loan and advances to customers represents loans and advances to customers, measured at amortised cost and non-trading loans and advances to companies, mandatorily at fair value through profit or loss.

-34 Deposits from customers represents following line item of statement of financial position: financial liabilities measured at amortised cost - due to customers.
+&lt;sup>34 Deposits from customers represents following line item of statement of financial position: financial liabilities measured at amortised cost - due to customers.

-The following table shows NLB's main shareholders as of 31 December 2023(1).
+The following table shows NLB's main shareholders as of 31 December 2024(1).

-Shareholder Number of shares Percentage of shares Bank of New York Mellon on behalf of the GDR holders (2) 10,605,146 53.03 of which European Bank for Reconstruction and Development (3) - >5 and <10 • of which Schroders plc (3) (4) - >5 and <10 Republic of Slovenia 5,000,001 25.00 Other shareholders 4,394,853 21.97 Total 20,000,000 100.00
+Shareholder Number of shares Percentage of shares

+Bank of New York Mellon on behalf of the GDR holders (2) 9,659,425 48.30

+• of which European Bank for Reconstruction and Development (3) - >5 and <10

+• of which Schroders plc (3)(4) - >5 and <10

+Republic of Slovenia 5,000,001 25.00

+Other shareholders 5,340,574 26.70

+Total 20,000,000 100.00

-(1) Information is sourced from NLB's shareholders book accessible at the web services of CSD (Central Security Depository, Slovenian: KDD - Centralna klirinško depotna družba) and available to CSD members.
+- (1) Information is sourced from NLB's shareholders book accessible at the web services of CSD (Central Security Depository, Slovenian: KDD Centralna klirinško depotna družba) and available to CSD members.
 Information on major holdings is based on the self-declarations by individual holders pursuant to the applicable provisions of Slovenian legislation, which require that the holders of shares in a listed company notify the company whenever their direct and/or indirect holdings pass the set thresholds of 5 per cent., 10 per cent., 15 per cent., 20 per cent., 25 per cent., 1/3, 50 per cent. or 75 per cent.
 The table lists all self-declared major holders whose notifications have been received.
-In reliance on this obligation vested with the holders of major holdings, the Bank postulates that no other entities nor any natural person holds directly and/or indirectly 10 or more per cent. of the Bank's shares.
+In reliance on this obligation vested with the holders of major holdings, the Bank postulates that no other entities nor any natural person holds directly and/or indirectly 10 or more per cent. of the Bank's shares. - (2) The Bank of New York Mellon holds shares in its capacity as the depositary (the "GDR Depositary") for the GDR holders and is not the beneficial owner of such shares.
+The GDR holders have the right to convert their GDRs into shares.
+The rights under the deposited shares can be exercised by the GDR holders only through the GDR Depositary and individual GDR holders do not have any direct right to attend the shareholder meeting or to exercise any voting rights under the deposited shares. - (3) The information on GDR ownership is based on self-declarations by individual GDR holders as required pursuant to the applicable provisions of Slovenian law. - (4) Further information is available in the chapter "Recent Developments".